 Since I made so many, I decided to use some of them as a classroom treat at my grandson's school.
 I bagged up a basketful for the second grade class to enjoy during their milk break tomorrow.

-Whether or not you are a person who likes to cook, this might be a treat you'll want to make for your Thanksgiving dessert table next week.
-Acorn Kisses are super easy, very yummy, and with only a little assembly required.
+Whether or not you are a person who likes to cook, this might be a treat you'll want to make for your Thanksgiving dessert table.
+Acorn Kisses are super easy and very yummy.
+Some assembly required.